Federalist No. 39

-Federalist No. 39, titled "The conformity of the Plan to Republican Principles", is an essay by James Madison, the thirty-ninth of The Federalist Papers, published on January 16, 1788.
+Federalist No. 39, titled "The Conformity of the Plan to Republican Principles", is an essay by James Madison, the thirty-ninth of The Federalist Papers, first published by The Independent Journal (New York) on January 16, 1788.
 Madison defines a republican form of government, and he also considers whether the nation is federal or national: a confederacy, or consolidation of states.

-This essay is one of many to urge ratification of the U.S. Constitution.
+This essay is one of 85 to urge ratification of the U.S. Constitution.
 James Madison, along with Alexander Hamilton and John Jay, sent these essays to try to sway the remaining nine states to preserve the Federal form of government, with a National government interest.

 Background

 Madison, as written in Federalist No. 10, had decided why factions cannot be controlled by pure democracy:

 Madison then theorized the use of a republic, and the first form of a republic must be evaluated.
 The Roman Republic was a republic, but it was heavily monopolized at the top, almost aristocratic, in a sense, as it cared only about the rich.
-The poor were treated as outcasts, not as members of society, and were also so politically immature that could not even talk at public meetings.
-That was not viewed the same way in the Madisonian republic in which everyone is treated equally and has a say.
+The poor were treated as outcasts, not as members of society, and were kept at a level of political immaturity rendering them mute at public meetings.
+In Madison's view every individual enjoys an absolute right, one of many divinely-bestowed endowments, notwithstanding his or her political, economic, historical, or social standing to be treated equally by, and exercise the right to an equal say (vis-a-vis all citizens) with regard to the nature of the government and authority of any Republic under which he or she is subordinated.